-2020 Highlights
+2022 Highlights

-Despite the challenges associated with the COVID-19 pandemic, we believe that 2020 was a successful year for the Company.
-Our named executive officers continued to execute our business plan during 2020 and built upon our operating and financial performance results achieved since we became a publicly traded company after our initial public offering in May 2015.
+We believe that 2022 was a successful year for the Company.
+Our named executive officers continued to execute our business plan during 2022 and built upon our operating and financial performance results achieved since we became a publicly traded company after our initial public offering in May 2015.

-Our operating and financial performance highlights in 2020 included:
+Our operating and financial performance highlights in 2022 included:

-- Achieving net income of \$0.80 per diluted share, FFO of \$2.03 per diluted share and AFFO of \$2.10 per diluted share, compared to net income of \$0.37 per diluted share, FFO of \$1.67 per diluted share and AFFO of \$1.77 per diluted share in 2019; - Acquiring twenty-three (23) real estate properties and 2 land parcels for an aggregate purchase price of approximately \$127.2 million with estimated yields ranging from 9.05% to 11.00%.
-These properties were approximately 99.5% leased with lease expirations through 2039; - Raising gross proceeds of \$98.0 million under our at-the-market offering program; - Maintaining low leverage levels with a debt-to-total capitalization ratio (debt plus stockholders' equity plus accumulated depreciation) of approximately 28.5%; and - Generating a year-over-year total stockholder return of approximately 14% (versus an approximately negative 5% for the NAREIT All Equity REIT Index) for the year ended December 31, 2020.
+- Achieving net income of \$0.81 per diluted share, FFO of \$2.24 per diluted share and AFFO of \$2.49 per diluted share, compared to net income of \$0.87 per diluted share, FFO of \$2.20 per diluted share and AFFO of \$2.35 per diluted share in 2021; - Acquiring eighteen (18) real estate properties for an aggregate purchase price of approximately \$97.1 million with estimated yields ranging from 9.00% to 10.25%.
+These properties were approximately 98.9% leased with lease expirations through 2037; - Adding a new seven-year and three-month \$150.0 million term loan facility, with proceeds used to refinance our \$50.0 million term loan facility that was set to mature on March 29, 2024, to acquire additional properties, and to repay amounts outstanding under our revolving credit facility.
+Also entered into interest rate swaps to fix the interest rate on the new term loan facility and transitioned our borrowings under our credit facility from London Inter-bank Offered Rate ("LIBOR") to the Secured Overnight Financing Rate ("SOFR"); and - Maintaining low leverage levels with a debt-to-total capitalization ratio (debt plus stockholders' equity plus accumulated depreciation) of approximately 34.8%.

-Reconciliations of FFO and AFFO are provided in Appendix A beginning on page 48 of this Proxy Statement.
+Reconciliations of FFO and AFFO are provided in Appendix A beginning on page 46 of this proxy statement.